-As provided in Colo.
+Informal disciplinary proceedings are confidential.
+Colo.
 Const.
-Article VI, Section 23(3)(g), "all papers filed with and proceedings before the Commission" are confidential, unless and until such time as the Commission files a recommendation with the Colorado Supreme Court.
+Article VI, Section 23(3)(g), provides that "all papers filed with and proceedings before the Commission" are confidential, unless and until such time as the Commission files a recommendation with the Colorado Supreme Court at the conclusion of formal proceedings.
 However, Colo.
 RJD 6.5 clarifies that this confidentiality requirement does not prohibit the Commission from interviewing witnesses; cooperating with Attorney Regulation or law enforcement; or responding to requests from the Supreme Court or judicial nominating commissions concerning the disciplinary record, if any, of a judge who is under consideration for another judicial position.
 The Commission's proceedings, including its consideration of potential disciplinary measures, remain confidential, as required by the Constitution.